aladrocMatiner/fossnorth-pgeu-system/docs/keycloak-sso.md

 Then rebuild or restart the app.

 Notes
+- `/accounts/login/keycloak/` is served by the built-in Keycloak handler (no plugins required).
+If you see a 500 here, verify that `OAUTH` contains a `keycloak` entry and that the base URL is reachable.
 - New users are auto-created based on the Keycloak email claim upon first login.
 If you need group/role mappings, extend the Keycloak handler to read additional claims and assign Django groups accordingly.
 - Logout is local to Django.
 For full Single Logout, you can redirect to Keycloak's end-session endpoint after logging out of the app.